 Can Controversial Books Foster Important Learning for Teens?

-In offering an explanation for the support of the controversial texts, Pearce reveals one school leader’s fervent protest, in stating, “‘All of us are here for what's best for the youth in our community.”
-By offering up controversial topics and themes in a variety of engaging texts, schools and teachers are able to give students “materials that help answer their questions.”
-As many teachers reveal, the books are not intended to be read without guidance.
-The themes and controversies of many questioned texts are used to foster a dialogue and discussion in the classroom.
+In offering an explanation for the support of the controversial texts, Pearce reveals one school leader’s fervent protest, stating, “‘All of us are here for what's best for the youth in our community.”
+By offering up controversial topics and themes in various engaging texts, schools and teachers can give students “materials that help answer their questions.”
+Many teachers reveal that books are not intended to be read without guidance.
+The themes and controversies of many questioned texts are used to foster dialogue and discussion in the classroom.
 By exposing students to a myriad of confusing and troubling topics, teachers are guiding students into the reality of the complex adult and social world.
-Each text is chosen for a specific grade and age group; therefore, the books serve as a scaffold to slowly guide students to build upon more complicated ideas and realities.
+Each text is chosen for a specific grade and age group; the books serve as a scaffold to slowly guide students to build upon more complicated ideas and realities.

 Ultimately, while parents of teens possess the right to question books and texts that are being taught in their son or daughter’s classrooms, many school leaders and teachers want to remind parents that, regardless of the book’s topics, themes, and context, teachers carefully plan and explore issues with teen readers cautiously.
 The attempt to expose students to challenging topics and issues, as many teachers support, is not intended to force students into a certain mode of thought; moreover, the books are to serve as opportunities for students to think, theorize, question, and explore.